FirstLegoLeague/launcher/docs/userguide.md

   * [Example 24 Team List](./files/24_Team_List.csv).
 Click to [Download](./files/24_Team_List.csv.zip) and then unzip.

 Note: See [Tournament Status Display](#tournament-status-display) for an explanation of how the matches time schedule data is used.

+Note: If you use Excel to create your schedule file or team list, and your team names include Unicode characters (Greek, Chinese, Arabic, Hebrew, etc) then when you save the file as .CSV you need to save it as `CSV UTF-8 (Comma delimited)`.

 Drag and drop a schedule file or team list onto the popup.